The People Behind Monero

 - NoodleDoodle (firstname.lastname@example.org): A former Silicon Valley engineer, NoodleDoodle is a seasoned hardware and software developer.
 He started his involvement with cryptocurrencies in 2012 and currently spends his time working on "cool aerospace stuff" for a university.

-There have been many individuals that have contributed to Monero code; a complete list of which can be found on our Github Contributors page.
+There have been many individuals that have contributed to the Monero Project; a complete list of which can be found on our Github Contributors page.

 The Monero Research Lab